kentan-official/kentan/README.md

 > It is recommended to put all sketches you create in a own directory.
 > This makes your test data easy to discover.

-Now you have a way to organize your test data by adding _Sketches_.
+Now you have a way to organize your test data by adding Sketches.
 You can put them together into one directory if you like.

 ```bash